 Flavored Coffee Drinks

-That time of year is quickly approaching: yes, we're talking about pumpkin spice latte season.
+Most people enjoy celebrating the new season with a festive drink.
+Take for example the fall staple that is the pumpkin spice latte season.
 But before you order that grande pumpkin spice latte with extra pumpkin and extra whipped cream from Starbucks, you'll want to take a look at the risks these flavored coffee drinks carry.

 In a study from JAMA Internal Medicine, it was concluded that people whose diets consumed 17-21% of processed sugar increased their risk of heart disease by 38%.
 When you consume sugary beverages, you can sometimes forget how many calories you are actually getting from the sugar because it is more conspicuous than eating something like a donut or a slice of cake.
 But sugary, flavored coffee drinks can be just as dangerous.

 A grande-sized PSL from Starbucks made with 2% milk and whipped cream is packing 380 calories, contains 52 grams of carbohydrates, and 50 grams of added sugar.
 As you can see, this drink is actually worse than some baked goods!